hanschen8/CongFD/README.md

 - SpaceClaim water tight geometry
 - Project rectangles over the vents’
 - Get rid of return air cad
+- need to distinguish sidewalls from roof and floors for conduction and convection

 ## Meshing: